 Ultimately, having a co-signer on your mortgage when you have limited credit can be a great way to boost your credit history while also landing you the home you need:

-How much will my down payment be if I have a co-signer?
+How much for a down payment if I have a mortgage co-signer?

 Your down payment requirements with a co-signer depend on your situation - specifically, the type of loan you need and the type of home you plan to buy.